hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 * `enabled` - Determines if the app role is enabled.
 * `id` - The unique identifier of the app role.
 * `value` - The value that is used for the `roles` claim in ID tokens and OAuth 2.0 access tokens that are authenticating an assigned service or user principal.

 ---

+`features` block exports the following:

+* `custom_single_sign_on_app` - Whether this application represents a custom SAML application for linked service principals.
+* `enterprise_application` - Whether this application represents an Enterprise Application for linked service principals.
+* `gallery_application` - Whether this application represents a gallery application for linked service principals.
+* `visible_to_users` - Whether this app is visible to users in My Apps and Office 365 Launcher.

+---